matthiasnoback/microsoft-translator/README.md

 There is a [MicrosoftTranslatorBundle](https://github.com/matthiasnoback/MicrosoftTranslatorBundle) which makes the Microsoft translator available in a Symfony2 project.

 There is also a [MicrosoftTranslatorServiceProvider](https://github.com/matthiasnoback/MicrosoftTranslatorServiceProvider) which registers the Microsoft translator and related services to a Silex application.

+## Differences with V2 library
+ * Removed speak method: Speak API has been removed from the Microsoft Translator Text API on v3.0.
+ * Removed getTranslations method: GetTranslations functionality has been removed from the Microsoft Translator Text API on v3.0.
+ * Removed Datamarket token compatibility: Azure datamarket is not longer available so this has been removed from v3.x

 ## TODO